Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Introduction

 In particular, one can write the SDE into a Langevin dynamics equation, and put the dynamics into the seminal Onsager-Machlup formalism~\cite{OM-1953}, which introduces the concept of action in a path-integral framework~\cite{Helias-2020}.
 However, the form of the Onsager-Machlup action is not amenable for calculating the quenched disorder average as commonly required in studying typical behaviors of random neural networks.
 To overcome this drawback, a response field is introduced and thus the correlation (spontaneous fluctuation) as well as the response function can be easily derived (see below).
 This new field-theoretical approach is called the Martin-Sigga-Rose-De Dominics-Janssen (MSRDJ) formalism~\cite{MSR-1973,Jans-1976,Domin-1978}.
 The MSRDJ formalism has been used to analyze the recurrent neural networks, e.g., studying the onset of chaos~\cite{Chaos-1988,PRE-2018,Brunel-2018}, and to analyze deep neural networks in recent years~\cite{ML-2021,CP-2022,Helias-2022}.
-We will next provide a detailed explanation of this field-theoretical formalism.
+In particular, a dynamical partition function was derived for dynamical weight variables in supervised learning, from which the correlation and response functions are computed~\cite{Urbani-2022}, while a recent work derived dynamical field theory for infinitely wide neural networks trained with gradient flow, at an expensive computational cost~\cite{CP-2022}.
+We will next provide a detailed explanation of this field-theoretical formalism, yet in random neural networks with predesigned synaptic structures.